|How to bookmark " Members of the Council"|

 |Patricia Herbert studied Southeast Asian history at the School of

 Oriental & African Studies and at the University of Michigan.
 She lived for three

-years in Myanmar in the 1970s and has made several return visits over the years.
+years in Burma in the 1970s and has made several return visits over the years.

 From 1975-1998 she was Curator of the Southeast Asia Collections of the